Academic Master

 Abstract

-The reconstruction of the health institutions is exceedingly considered by the policy makers, decision makers as well as the globally operational NGOs and non-profit establishments which are working for more than a decade for the country.
+The reconstruction of health institutions is exceedingly considered by policymakers, decision-makers, and globally operational NGOs and non-profit establishments, which have been working for the country for more than a decade.
 A huge population decided to move outside the country, and a considerably vast migration took place which affected the international economy and completely halted many international trades due to the war and unsustainable conditions of the country.
-There are many challenges which were the barriers for the creation of the efficient and sustainable system of health care in respect to the primary care in the war based Afghanistan.
-The prominent factors which are being addressed by this research were the lack of security, infrastructure, economics, coordination, facilities, suitable hospital conditions, trained staff and women in the field.
-Due to the frequent policy shifts of the NGOs and the governments, the clauses between the policies are coming many ties which end up in losing the health care service from many regions.
-The working government, as well as non-government organizations under discussion, are ANA, ANP, UN, USAID, WHO and direct international helps.
-It was required to understand that there is the huge population which is not getting the proper health care because of the war, religion and other local and social issues and the requirement of enhancement of the knowledge of the local community to protect them from diseases and other health issues.
+There are many challenges which were the barriers to the creation of an efficient and sustainable system of health care in respect to primary care in the war-based Afghanistan.
+The prominent factors that are being addressed by this research are the lack of security, infrastructure, economics, coordination, facilities, suitable hospital conditions, and trained staff and women in the field.
+Due to the frequent policy shifts of the NGOs and the governments, the clauses between the policies are coming many ties which end up in the health care service from many regions.
+The working government and non-government organizations under discussion are ANA, ANP, UN, USAID, WHO, and direct international help.
+It was required to understand that there is a huge population which is not getting the proper health care because of war, religion and other local and social issues and the requirement of enhancement of the knowledge of the local community to protect them from diseases and other health issues.

 Keywords: healthcare, Afghanistan, war, instability.